 If you are underweight, talk with your doctor about ways to gain weight safely.

 BMI is a measurement of the amount of fat in your body based on your height and weight.
 It can help you learn if your weight is healthy or not.
 A healthy BMI for an adult is between 18.5 and 24.9.

-Find your BMI on the chart below.
+Find your BMI on the table below.
 First, find your height in the left-hand column.
 Go across to the next column on the same line and find your weight.

 Next, look at the corresponding BMI at the top of your column.
 This is your BMI.

 You can also calculate your BMI using this tool: www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm